Bohan Dixon: Salford City

 Dixon signed for Salford City on 3 January 2015, scoring on his debut on the same day under the joint management team of Paul Scholes and Phil Neville helping Salford to the Evo Stik Division One North Championship.

 Stalybridge Celtic

 In July 2015 Dixon signed a 1-year contract with National League North club Stalybridge Celtic.

 AFC Fylde

 He moved to AFC Fylde in March 2016.

 FC Halifax Town

 He then moved next to Halifax Town in May 2017.

 Stockport County

 After just four appearances for Halifax, he joined Stockport County on 11 September 17.
 At the end of the 2017/18 season, Dixon was released.

 Ashton United

 In July 2018, Dixon joined Ashton United.

 Warrington Town

 By September 2018 Dixon was playing for Warrington Town.
 In July 2021 he signed a new deal with the club.

 Macclesfield

 In February 2024, following five-and-a-half seasons and a promotion with Warrington Town, Dixon joined Northern Premier League Premier Division side Macclesfield for an undisclosed fee.

 Return to Warrington Town

 In June 2024, Dixon returned to Warrington Town.

+Lower Breck

+He signed for Lower Breck in 2026.